 There are many individuals and groups who call themselves "Church of God" (COG) these days.
-And while there are Protestant/Pentecostal groups that call themselves COG, they are not part of this article.
+And while there are Protestant, Pentecostal, and even Catholic groups, that call themselves COG, they are not part of this article.

 For purposes of this article, the COGs are defined as groups that once had ties to the old Church of God (Seventh Day) or the old Worldwide Church of God (WCG).
 The most faithful of which is the Continuing Church of God.

 Some think that all those groups are about the same.
 Others suggest they fall into two categories: those that are somewhat 'independent' and those that are 'corporate Churches'.
 Most COGs claim that they are in some way special or unique from other COGs.

 This article will mention a few differences and similarities between the COGs and "mainstream Christianity."
 All groups that profess Christ are not the same.
 Those that have the 'love of the truth' realize that this would seem to matter to God.